Chathuranga-Shanmugalingam/AthletePro/README.md

 # AthletePro

-AthletePro is a React aplication
+AthletePro is a React application

 ## Start the application